 - Test electrical circuits and cleaning ducts

-- Refilling refrigerants and adjust thermostats
+- Refilling refrigerants and adjusting thermostats

-- Adjust controls to balance HVAC system
+- Adjust controls to balance the HVAC system

 - Work with both heating and air conditioning